jacobHancock0402/Web-Forum/README.md

-# Web Forum - Basketball Discussion Platform
+# Web Forum

-A full-stack web application built with Node.js, Express.js, and vanilla JavaScript that allows users to create, view, like/dislike, and comment on basketball forum posts with image upload support.
+A full-stack web application built with Node.js, Express.js, and vanilla JavaScript that allows users to create, view, like/dislike, and comment on posts with image upload support.

 ## Features